fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs servicenow__user_aggregated %}
 Each record represents a user with their associated groups and roles.
+To prevent run failures caused by character limits, if there are more than 1000 distinct associated values, the field will output 'Too many fields to render' .
 {% enddocs %}

 {% docs servicenow__user_enhanced %}